Thousands of Korean doctors face license suspensions as Seoul moves to prosecute strike leaders

 On Monday, the Health Ministry sent officials to hospitals to confirm the absences of the striking doctors to begin administrative steps to suspend their licenses.
 So far, the government has formally confirmed the absences of more than 7,000 strikers, and on Tuesday, officials were to continue on-site inspections of hospitals and begin sending notices to some strikers about license suspension proceedings, Park said.

-Park said the striking doctors’ licenses would be suspended for at least three months, and doctors are to be given opportunities to respond for suspensions are confirmed.
+Park said the striking doctors’ licenses would be suspended for at least three months, and doctors are to be given opportunities to respond before suspensions take effect.

 “The trainee doctors have left their patients defenseless.
 They’ve even left emergency rooms and intensive care units,” Park said.
 “We can’t tolerate these irresponsible acts.
 They have betrayed their professional and ethical responsibilities and neglected their legal duties.”